Tepper School of Business

 Independent Study

-The Tepper School supports student research through credit-earning independent study with CMU faculty members.
+The Tepper School supports student research and selective experiential learning experiences through credit-earning independent study with CMU faculty members.
 Students must be in good academic standing to be eligible for independent study.
 Students can earn between three and nine units of independent study for a factorable grade.
 The nine units are agnostic to which department awards them unless the Independent Study units are a requirement for a minor or additional major.
 Independent study cannot be used as a substitute for an existing course in the undergraduate catalog and cannot be a substitute for a curriculum requirement.

 All independent study plans require the active involvement of a CMU faculty advisor who is responsible for the course structure and content activities, evaluation criteria, and final grade determination.
 Only one independent study is applied to the degree requirements.
 The independent study application must be received by or on the add deadline of the semester during which the study is anticipated.